Notice of Privacy Practices

 For purposes other than the types described above, we may only use or share your Protected Health Information when you grant us your written permission (authorization).
 For example, you will need to give us your permission before we send your PHI to your life insurance company.

 We must also obtain your written permission (authorization) prior to using your Protected Health Information to send you any marketing materials.
-However, we may communicate with you about the following topics, which are not considered marketing; products or services we offer that may be related to your treatment, case management, or care coordination, or alternative treatments, therapies, health care providers, or care settings.
+However, we may communicate with you about the following topics, which are not considered marketing; products or services we offer that may be related to your treatment, case management, or care coordination, or alternative treatments, therapies, health care providers, or care settings; or patient satisfaction surveys.

 Federal or state laws require special privacy protections for certain highly confidential information about you, including any portion of your Protected Health Information that is:(1) kept in psychotherapy notes; (2) about treatment of mental health and developmental disabilities; (3) about alcohol and drug abuse prevention and treatment; (4) about HIV/AIDS testing and treatment; (5) about venereal disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about domestic abuse of an adult with a disability; or (9) about sexual assault.
 Before we share your highly confidential information for a purpose other than those permitted by law, we must obtain your written permission.